kwebio/kweb-docs/dom.rst

 to block if it can be avoided.
 Here we use Kotlin's very powerful `coroutines <https://kotlinlang.org/docs/reference/coroutines-overview.html>`_ features to avoid any unnecessary blocking.

-.. note:: We discuss a better way to do this in a `subsequent section <https://docs.kweb.io/en/latest/state.html#binding-a-kvar-to-an-input-element-s-value>`_.
+.. note:: We discuss an even better way to read <input> values in a `subsequent section <https://docs.kweb.io/en/latest/state.html#binding-a-kvar-to-an-input-element-s-value>`_.

 Supported HTML tags
 -------------------